Alcohol Rehab Centers for Treatment, Detox and more…

 If you have developed an alcohol addiction, understanding your options for treatment is important.
-Inpatient alcohol rehab centers can offer you the medical attention and support you need to pursue and maintain sobriety.
+Alcohol rehab centers can offer you the medical attention and support you need to pursue and maintain sobriety.

-Individuals with more severe alcohol addiction, a dual diagnosis, significant medical issues, or previous complicated withdrawal experiences may benefit more from an alcoholism treatment program in an inpatient rehab center.2 Inpatient alcohol rehab provides patients with a stable, structured environment where they receive 24/7 medical care and support.
-Inpatient alcohol treatment facilities allow patients to receive care from a medical staff as they receive treatment for their alcohol use disorder (AUD).
-Many people benefit from inpatient since they are separated from the triggers that lead to them drinking and can focus solely on their recovery.
+Individuals with more severe alcohol addiction, a dual diagnosis, significant medical issues, or previous complicated withdrawal experiences may benefit more from an alcoholism treatment program in an alcohol rehab center.2 Alcohol rehab provides patients with a stable, structured environment where they receive 24/7 medical care and support.
+Alcohol treatment facilities allow patients to receive care from a medical staff as they receive treatment for their alcohol use disorder (AUD).
+Many people benefit from inpatient treatment since they are separated from the triggers that lead to them drinking and can focus solely on their recovery.

 Alcohol abuse is a problem for all ages.
 In fact, about 623,000 adolescents between the ages of 12 and 17 years old had an AUD in 2015, and only about 5% of those who needed treatment received it.2